mono/Embeddinator-4000/docs/getting-started-objc-ios.md

 ### Bind the managed assembly

-Run the embeddinator, to create a native framework for the managed assembly:
+Run the embeddinator to create a native framework for the managed assembly:

 ```shell
 cd ~/Projects/hello-from-csharp